resourge/react-router/README.md

 ## Props

 - `defaultFallback` (optional): Specifies a default fallback component or element to render when route is loading.
+- `linking` (optional): Allows custom handling of navigation events triggered by external sources like deep links or notifications.
+It provides a callback mechanism to update the application's navigation state based on incoming URLs or navigation instructions, enhancing flexibility and user experience in navigating within the app.

 # Route